strblr/imperative-portal/README.md

 - `resolve(value: T): void` - Resolves the promise, unmounts the node.
 - `reject(reason?: any): void` - Rejects the promise, unmounts the node.
 - `update(node: ReactNode): void` - Updates the node.

+### Interface `ImperativeNode<T>`

+- `key: string` - A unique identifier for the node, used for React reconciliation.
+- `node: ReactNode` - The rendered React node.
+- `promise: ImperativeNodePromise<T>` - The promise that controls the node's lifecycle.